Hull York Medical School: Facilities

-The Allam Medical Building (University of Hull campus), is home to the Faculty of Health Sciences, which includes the medical school, the Department of Biomedical Sciences, the Department of Psychology, the Department of Sport, Health and Exercise Science, the Department of Midwifery and Child Health, the Department of Nursing, the Department of Paramedical, Perioperative and Advanced Practice, and the Department of Psychological Health, Wellbeing and Social Work.
-It was opened by Her Majesty Queen Elizabeth II in 2017 and also won in the Buildings That Inspire category in The Guardian’s University Awards 2018.
+The Allam Medical Building (University of Hull campus), is home to the Faculty of Health Sciences, which includes the medical school, the School of Psychology and Social Work, the School of Sport, Health and Rehabilitation Sciences and the School of Health Care.
+It was opened by Her Majesty Queen Elizabeth II in 2017 and also won in the Buildings That Inspire category in The Guardian's University Awards 2018.
 The Hull York Medical School Building (University of York campus), has undergone refurbishment in recent years where facilities include a new problem based learning suite, a collaborative learning space, and provision of new clinical skills spaces nearby in the Seebohm Rowntree Building.
 The Health Professions Education Unit and National STEM Learning Centre are also in close proximity.

 Campuses, NHS Trusts and Hospitals

 Hull York Medical School is based at two university sites, the University of Hull and University of York, and is partnered with three Acute NHS Trusts, three Mental Health Trusts, GP surgeries across the region, NAViGO Health and Social Care CIC and City Health Care Partnership CIC.